123anonymous321/Exam/README.md

 # GRL Exam Research Project

-This is the official repository for our research project, as part of the GRL exam, where we are investigating the following question:
+This is the official repository for the research project, as part of the GRL exam, where we are investigating the following question:

-How does the addition of a global readout affect the expressive power of the Graph Isomorphism Network in node classification?
+*How does the addition of a global readout affect the expressive power of the Graph Isomorphism Network in node classification?*

 ## Project Overview

-In this study we introduced a global readout to the standard GIN model, aligning it more closely with the 1-WL heuristic, which is anticipated to enhance its expressive power, especially in node-level tasks.
+In this study we introduced a global readout to the standard GIN model, aligning it more closely with the folklore 1-WL test, which is anticipated to enhance its expressive power, especially in node-level tasks.
 Our empirical evaluation, conducted on two distinct graph datasets, confirmed these theoretical insights, as we observed modest improvements in the GIN-GR model’s performance.